 In support of these objectives the elected representative committee shall:

-a. where requested give guidance to leaseholders and tenants on owning/renting a listed building;
+b. where requested give guidance to leaseholders and tenants on owning/renting part of a listed building;

-b. campaign and raise funds for the benefit of the Association and its members;
+c. raise funds where necessary for the benefit of the Association and its members;

-d. liaise with local authorities, the freeholder/managing agent, statutory bodies and local groups concerned with the area in matters relating to charges, the environment and amenities enjoyed by the leaseholders;
+e. liaise with local authorities, the freeholder/ managing agent, statutory bodies and local groups concerned with the area in matters relating to charges, the environment and amenities enjoyed by the leaseholders;

-e. aim to provide social and recreational activities for the benefit of the Drews Park Village community.
+f. aim to encourage social and recreational activities for the benefit of the Drews Park Village community

 a.
 It is a legal requirement that at least 60% of leaseholders should become members of the Association to achieve full recognition.